rsksmart/devportal-1.0/rif/rns/libs/javascript/Advanced-usage.md

 }
 ```

-You can also specify a different `networkId` to perform checksum validations, should be added in the `options` parameter.
+You can also specify a different `networkId` to perform checksum validations, it should be added in the `options` parameter.
 > `networkId` could be used also when instantiating the lib using RSK Mainnet or RSK Testnet

 **Example**